 The Audit Committee also has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable standards and regulations of the Public Company Accounting Oversight Board (the "PCAOB").
 The Audit Committee has received the written disclosures and the written statement from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence.
-The Audit Committee also has considered whether the provision of non-audit services by the independent registered public accounting firm is independence.
+The Audit Committee also has considered whether the provision of non-audit services by the independent registered public accounting firm to Antero is compatible with maintaining the firm's independence, and has discussed with the independent registered public accounting firm its independence.